 This transition from one register to another embodies and reflects the importance of class and social mobility in the book, issues which find their most powerful expression in Elms’s relationship with his mother.
 Her death, movingly described in the Introduction, together with her words ‘This is no longer my London’, provides the book’s starting point, and she and Elms’s ancestors remain a presence throughout.

-I would be surprised if ‘Great Expectations’ isn’t Elms’s favourite Dickens’ novel.
+Social mobility and class lie at the book’s heart and I would be surprised if ‘Great Expectations’ is not Elms’s favourite Dickens novel.
 An early Magwitch reference alerts us to the possibility, but a later scene convinces us.
 Elms describes taking his mum to a Japanese restaurant ‘when I was doing all right, making a few bob, living in a flat in Bloomsbury and pretending I’d had a sophisticated palette all along’.
 It’s his ‘Joe Gargery moment’, one that ‘turned him into Pip’.
-And throughout ‘London Made Us’ there is a sense of Robert Elms as Pip, ‘educated beyond his station’, torn between the Forge of Burnt Oak and cutting-edge of 80’s London.
-Sometimes you even get a sense of Elms as the mature narrator of ‘Great Expectations’ casting a guilt-ridden glance back at his errant youthful behaviour.
-He refers to his fondness for ‘silly haircuts’ and the ‘preposterous poetry’ with which he introduced Spandau Ballet at one of their first gigs, confessing that ‘all I wanted was to be a face about town’.
+And throughout ‘London Made Us’ there is a sense of Robert Elms as Pip, ‘educated beyond his station’, torn between the Forge of Burnt Oak and cutting-edge London.

 Elms’s love for his city is profound.
 Equally apparent is his love for language.
-He’s unable to resist the rhythmic trick, the wise-guy gag, the lure of alliteration or the look-at-me flourish.
+He’s a linguistic barrow-boy, hawking his verbal wares, foisting on us three phrases where one would do, unable to resist the rhythmic trick, the wise-guy gag, the lure of alliteration or the look-at-me flourish.
 Hence – ‘our harshly polyglot peripherique’, ‘this all-pervading, all-providing, all-devouring behemoth of a birthright’, ‘this bright and shiny (or maybe shite and briny) twenty-first century Babylon’,‘ a rollicking redoubt of totters and tearaways’.
-But far from being a fault, having such a loquacious guide makes the ride in the back of his cab all the more enjoyable.
-As Chas and Dave would say, he sure can rabbit.